-While Britain YM is finding their path forward, I want to emphasize that there is no one-size-fits-all solution.
-Each person, each Meeting, each region and each country needs to find the path, or more likely, the paths we need to take.
-To complete this third part of today’s talk, I want to tell you some of the stories I hear through my work with Quaker Earthcare Witness – stories about what individuals, Meetings and Quaker organizations are doing to face the challenge of climate change.
+While Britain YM is finding its path forward, I want to emphasize that there is no one-size-fits-all solution.
+Each person, each Meeting, each region, and each country needs to find the path, or more likely, the paths we need to take.
+To complete this third part of today’s talk, I want to tell you some of the stories I hear through my work with Quaker Earthcare Witness – stories about what individuals, Meetings, and Quaker organizations are doing to face the challenge of climate change.
 I hope these stories inspire you and allow you to creatively use these ideas to fit whatever situation you are in.

-2) Some Friends are engaged in Direct Action: EQAT-Earth Quaker Action Team - has been organizing for the past 4 ½ years around the issue of mountain top removal, with an emphasis on direct action.
-Their creative actions include dumping a load of dirt in the lobby of PNC bank to publicize PNC’s role in financing coal extraction.
+Some Friends are engaged in Direct Action: EQAT-Earth Quaker Action Team – has been organizing for the past 4 ½ years around the issue of mountain top removal, with an emphasis on direct action.
+Their creative actions include dumping a load of dirt in the lobby of PNC bank to publicize PNC’s role in the financing coal extraction.
 They are based in the Philadelphia area – this year they sponsored an action in Tampa with Southeastern Yearly Meeting and they plan to sponsor their largest action yet in Pittsburgh during the upcoming Friends General Conference Gathering.

 And Another kind of direct action: Some of us Friends will be marching in New York City this September, along with several other faith groups and 350.org, leading up to a climate change summit going on at the United Nations following the march.
 QEW is a co-sponsor of the march.

-3) We are Working in Coalition with each other: Several other activities are planned for this September – in addition to the large march, a climate forum for the faith community will be held at Union Theological Seminary, and a meeting of the World Council of Churches will take place just prior to the UN summit.
-FCNL, QUNO and QEW are working together to coordinate our efforts.
+We are Working in Coalition with each other: Several other activities are planned for this September – in addition to the large march, a climate forum for the faith community will be held at Union Theological Seminary, and a meeting of the World Council of Churches will take place just prior to the UN summit.
+FCNL, QUNO, and QEW are working together to coordinate our efforts.